gyng/book/slides/unicode/unicode.md

   # or sometimes: invalid multibyte char (US-ASCII)
   ```

-Solution: use languages/libraries which handle Unicode strings right
+Solution: use languages/libraries which handle Unicode right

 ---